marco262/my_wiki/data/curse_of_strahd/gm_notes/burying-the-burgomaster.md

 **If Ireena is in sight**

 Strahd will talk to Ireena as an old friend, and ask Ireena to introduce him to her friends.
-When she refuses, his cordiality will turn cold and he'll glower at her, crooking a finger.
+When she refuses, his cordiality will turn cold, and he'll glower at her, crooking a finger.
 She'll straighten, eyes go blank, and she'll haltingly start to approach him.
 If the PCs attack him, [zombies](^curse_of_strahd/strahd_zombie.jpg) [[stats]](Strahd Zombie) will start smashing the boards out of the windows, beat down the door, and try to swarm the party.

 At a narratively appropriate time, Strahd will feck off, saying something about how he looks forward to their next meeting.